Techdaan1/my-first-js-app/README.md

-Pokedex project
+Simple JS Pokedex project

-I have build a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail.
+I have build a small web application that loads data from an external API and enables the viewing of 120 different Pokémon in detail.

+Built with HTML, CSS, and JavaScript, jQuery and Bootstrap.